Aspen council extends face mask law until at least July 15

 Councilwoman Ann Mullins agreed.

-“We’re having such trouble with compliance in town and I think we need to help the shop owners by standing firm of our requirements for face masks,” said Councilwoman Ann Mullins.
+“We’re having such trouble with compliance in town and I think we need to help the shop owners by standing firm of our requirements for face masks,” Mullins said.
 “I’ve been shocked at the number of people that don’t wear masks.”

 Facial coverings must be worn inside all buildings that are open to the public, according to the city and county’s public health orders.